The Story of Commodore

 Gould's massive reorganisation way back in 1987 did pave the way for two small parts of Commodore to survive the firestorm: Commodore UK and Commodore Canada (how ironic).
 Commodore Canada, the beneficiary of inventory dumps when it appeared the end was near, remained in business for over a year afterwards selling leftover stock to finally expire in 1996.
 The UK subsidiary went out more spectacularly, as chiefs David Pleasance and Colin Proudfoot announced their intentions to buy out the remaining pieces of Commodore and Amiga and renew the company, but it was by now too late as third-party support for the Amiga had withered.
 In 1995, the fight began in earnest for the leftovers.
 CBM UK withdrew early, financially strapped, leaving the battlefield to US PC clone manufacturer Dell and European computer conglomerate Escom.
 Escom was only after the Commodore trademark, but liquidators were adamant about keeping the pieces together.
 For its part, Dell wanted a 30-day extension to review the available inventory before it paid its US$15 million offer.
 This, too, was not acceptable; grudgingly, Escom offered US$14 million and the liquidators, anxious to sell the company as soon as possible, accepted.
 As for Commodore Semiconductor Group, Peddle's former MOS Technology responsible for the chips behind the scenes, it was bought, happily, by former CSG management for US$4.3 million, plus an additional US$1 million for outstanding EPA liens, plant, chip foundry, designs and all.
 Unfortunately, the new company, Norristown, Pennsylvania-based GMT Microelectronics, reportedly finally flamed out only a few years later.

 The Commodore curse, however, continued to doom all that touched it.
 Escom was finally bought by its Dutch subsidiary, which changed the name to Commodore NL.
 This company, too, folded in early 1997; it was bought on 2 July that year by Dutch conglomerate Tulip BV, but the 16 million Dutch guilders (at 2001 rates, over US$6.2 million) they paid for the license nearly destroyed Tulip itself.
 After that kind of cash haemorrhage, Tulip was desperate to turn what was increasingly appearing to be an albatross into a golden goose.
 Their licensing policy of the trademark during this time verged on promiscuous, slapping it not just on PCs but on a wide range of dubiously related office equipment and tie-ins.
 Probably the low point came when it was licensed to Belgian startup Web Computers, who used it to create the ignominous Commodore 64 Web.it -- not a true successor to the 64, but instead a mundane 486-equivalent PC with a built-in Commodore emulator and Windows 3.1 in ROM to act as a set-top box.
 Panned by loyalists as a cheap attempt to gain market share, it was a dismal failure as both a successor and as a set-top.
-Later briefly licensing the name to another Dutch PC clone manufacturer, on 15 June 2001 Tulip ultimately took back the trademark and announced it would itself try to market Commodore computers once again, but at that time announced no immediate plans.
+Later briefly licensing the name to another Dutch PC clone manufacturer, in 2001 Tulip ultimately took back the trademark.

 The Commodore 64 itself, however, lived on to see itself re-released commercially in two new and surprising forms.
 Independent developer Jeri Ellsworth, a fan of the Commodore 64 from her childhood and an Amiga-phile, noticed the attempts on reviving the Amiga with the AmigaOne and wondered if something similar could be done for her childhood friend.
 Initially receiving a frigid reception for the idea, Ellsworth forged ahead anyway and developed the Commodore One using modern programmable hardware and off-the-shelf components.
 The effect on the Commodore 8-bit community was one of immediate shock, and the Commodore One made wildly successful public appearances in 2002 at Commodore expos and retrocomputing fairs to multiple stunned observers (including yours truly).
 Chief amongst them was Amiga and Commodore developer Jens Schoenfeld, who with his company Individual Computers, signed Ellsworth up to design a larger-scale project: a computer that could reconfigure itself using FPGA technology to become not just a new Commodore 64, but potentially any computer if sufficiently programmed.
-In fall 2004, the renamed C-One was released to developers and testers, and development progress continues as this article goes to publishing.
+In fall 2004, the renamed C-One was released to developers and testers, and the system is available for sale with a wide variety of emulator profiles.
 In addition to multiple computer cores, it features PS/2, Compact Flash, PCI and IDE ports, and additional upgrade options.
+The Chameleon is a closely related unit shrunk down to the size of a Commodore 64 cartridge, and can be used with or without a Commodore host.

 As a postscript, we take one last look at the mother company to ask simply, where did Commodore go wrong?
 Ask five different people and you'll get twelve different answers, but it seems most clear that Commodore's biggest flaw was marketing and management.
 Without the strong control of Tramiel, Commodore simply became a company that was too large to control and effectively rein in.
 More pointed criticism accuses Gould et al. of being more interested in turning Commodore into a tax shelter rather than a profitable enterprise.
 Wherever the blame rests, it certainly wasn't just plain unluckiness, but down-to-earth sheer idiocy: Commodore had the technology, they had the lead, and they had, at least, for awhile, the money.
 But at least those of us lucky enough to have ridden the Commodore train while it was running still have the best computers on the planet.